baler-collaboration/baler/docs/setup/python_setup.md

 ```console
 source ~/.profile
 ```
-In case of you are using a bash shell, add poetry to path in your current session as
+In case if you are using a bash shell, add poetry to path in your current session as
 ```console
 source ~/.bashrc
 ```
-Or you may use the below command
+Or you may use the below command for the same
 ```console
 source ~/.bash_profile
 ```